stacks-network/docs/src/pages/understand-stacks/running-mainnet-node.md

 ---
-title: Running a testnet node
+title: Running a mainnet node
-description: Learn how to set up and run a testnet node
+description: Learn how to set up and run a mainnet node
-icon: TestnetIcon
+icon: MainnetIcon
 duration: 15 minutes
 experience: beginners
 tags:
   - tutorial
 images:
-  large: /images/pages/testnet.svg
+  large: /images/pages/mainnet.svg
-  sm: /images/pages/testnet-sm.svg
+  sm: /images/pages/mainnet-sm.svg
 ---

 ## Introduction

--> Note: The Stacks 2.0 testnet is currently in development.
-As part of the testnet, you can run a node and connect it to a public network.

 This tutorial will walk you through the following steps: